 - Click on the ‘Change active hours’.

-- Click ‘Change’ option in front of the current active hours to set the start and end timings of using the device.
+- Click the ‘Change’ option in front of the current active hours to set the start and end timings of using the device.

 By specifying start and end timings, users notify the system of active hours on the device so that it automatically restarts after an upgrade, without interrupting work.